A Meditation On Time

 - Mindful Eating: Slow down during meals and savor each bite.

-- Mindful Listening: Be fully present in conversations, practicing active listening.
+- Mindful Listening: Be fully present in conversations and practice active listening.

 - Stay Motivated and Accountable: